nsaunders/demitasse/README.md

 > ℹ️  This example shows a single rule, which is why `styles` references a single
 > generated class name string.
 It is also possible to specify a record of rules,
-> in which case `styles` would return a record of generated class names.
+> in which case `styles` would reference a record of generated class names.

 ### Step 4: Use generated class names